Projective homogeneous varieties of Picard rank one in small characteristic: Case of Picard rank one

 Thus, we can conclude that $S^{\prime\prime} = U_{S^{\prime\prime}}^- \cdot S^{\prime\prime}_{\text{red}} = L \cdot P^{\alpha_1}$, and the latter must coincide with $P_{\mathfrak{l}}$ by definition. \end{proof} \begin{corollary} We have $P_{\mathfrak{l}} = L \cdot P^{\alpha_1}$.
 More precisely,

 \end{corollary}

-Next, let us determine an explicit equation for the variety $X$.
+Next, let us determine an explicit equation for the variety $Q$, which will help us describe $X$ geometrically.
 Recall that - keeping the notation from \Cref{LieN_2} - the reduced parabolic subgroup associated to the short root $\alpha_3$ in type $B_3$, which is denoted $P_3 = P^{\alpha_3} \subset \SO_7$, is the stabilizer of an isotropic subspace of dimension $3$, hence

-The following Lemma holds in any characteristic and is a consequence of \cite[Lemma 1.3.2]{SV} and of the fact that by definition $\bar{x} = -x$ for all $x \in V$. \begin{lemma} There is a well-defined alternating form
+The following holds in any characteristic and is a consequence of \cite[Lemma 1.3.2]{SV} and of the fact that by definition $\bar{x} = -x$ for all $x \in V$. \begin{lemma} There is a well-defined alternating form

 \end{lemma}

 Clearly there is an inclusion